rcc-uchicago/R-intro/docs/README.md

-All code for reproducing results of the data analyses should be stored in this directory.
+All code and instructions for reproducing results of the data analyses should be stored in this directory.